>“Deliberate fake news that tries to cloud the judgment of sovereign people who make policies is an enemy of democracy”.

 The employ many people angle is a bit of a boondoggle.
 Companies can and do shop locations around already.
 A wealth tax would be about the owner's place of abode, not the locations of the company's campuses.

-ForMoreYears | 6 hours ago
+ForMoreYears | a month ago

 >“Deliberate fake news that tries to cloud the judgment of sovereign people who make policies is an enemy of democracy”.